 Group pledges to watch for voter fraud

-Election Integrity Watch is recruiting volunteers to join what it calls "surveillance teams" to observe polling places, organizers from the Tea Party, Minnesota Majority and Minnesota Voters Alliance announced Thursday.
+Election Integrity Watch is recruiting volunteers to join what it calls "surveillance teams" to observe polling places, organizers from the Tea Party, Minnesota Majority and Minnesota Voters Alliance announced recently.
 How many polls they will monitor depends on how many volunteers sign up.

 The volunteers will be asked to photograph and videotape suspected irregularities and in some cases follow buses that take voters to the polls.

-Jeff Davis of Minnesota Majority said the poll watchers will look for things like buses taking large number of voters to polling places, and then going to another location so they can vote again.
+Jeff Davis of Minnesota Majority said the poll watchers will look for things like buses taking large numbers of voters to polling places, and then going to another location so they can vote again.
 They also will monitor how a same-day registration law is carried out; the law allows a person to vouch for up to 15 people, saying they are eligible to vote.

-Those working with Election Integrity Watch are asked to wear buttons saying, "Please I.D. me," referring to the organizations' belief that requiring voters to show photo identifications would curb voter fraud.
-Attempts to pass a law requiring Photo IDs have failed.
+Those working with Election Integrity Watch are asked to wear buttons saying, "Please I.D. me," referring to the organization's belief that requiring voters to show photo identifications would curb voter fraud.
+Attempts to pass a law requiring photo IDs have failed.

 Minnesota Majority claims that hundreds of felons voted illegally in 2008 and up to 40 people may have voted in both Wisconsin and Minnesota.
 The group also says that 23,000 people registered to vote on election day, and voted, but their addresses cannot be verified.